Cool soup safely

 One of the leading causes of foodborne illness is the failure to properly cool foods.
-The food danger zone is that place between 41° and 140° F where pathogens grow most quickly.
-It can take a long time to get through the danger zone when cooling a large batch of chili, soup, or stew.
-The soup must cool from 140° to 70° F in 2 hours and from 70° to 40° F in no more than four hours.
+The food danger zone is that place between 40 and 140 degrees F where pathogens grow most quickly.
+It can take a long time to get through the danger zone when cooling a large batch of chili, soup or stew.
+The soup must cool from 140 to 70 F in 2 hours and from 70 to 40 F in no more than 4 hours.

 Rapidly cool soup safely

 Follow one of the following options to safely cool your soup.

 An ice water bath is effective for cooling soups.
 This method helps decrease the food temperature quickly and safely.

 - Fill a large container or clean sink with ice and a small amount of water.

 - Place the kettle of soup into the ice bath.